abregado/roleplay-book-gen/_chapters/06_encounter_types.md

 {: .itemlist}
 - Matching the narration to the skill chosen.
 - Choosing an action/outcome which is in character.
-- Choosing an action/outcome which matches one of your characters personality traits.
+- Choosing an action/outcome which matches one of your character's personality traits.
 - Narrating the use of a one time item or feature.
 - Creating leads which other players can use for inspiration.
 - Using leads which the other players created.